peter/casino-lobby/web/README.md

 ## TODO

 * Better and more appealing design/CSS
 * Pagination.
-Can be built like in like in [this DataList component](https://github.com/versioned/versioned-admin/blob/master/src/components/data/DataList.vue)
+Can be built like in [this DataList component](https://github.com/versioned/versioned-admin/blob/master/src/components/data/DataList.vue)
 * End-to-end tests with Cypress.
 Example of how to do this, see: [kitchensink.js](https://github.com/versioned/versioned-admin/blob/master/tests/e2e/specs/kitchensink.js)

 ## Installation